All Episodes

 My heart goes out to them because they're left with a world that they don't understand, a lot of material they don't know anything about, and a system that is absolutely an adversarial system.

-And we have found out that there is collusion with the Veterans Administration and the service organizations to the point now where there have never been more than 5% claims ever given or granted in any one year to servicemen, regardless of how needy and, uh, how appropriate the claims were.
+And we have found out that there is collusion with the Veterans Administration and the service organizations to the point now where there have never been more than 5% claims ever given or granted in any one year to servicemen, regardless of how needy and how appropriate the claims were.

-And now we're dealing with Gulf War illness.
+And now we're dealing with GOPOR illness.

-Because, I mean, it's a difficult system to me.
+And I don't know how she does it because, I mean, it's a difficult system to me.

 And I don't have a personal involvement with a deceased husband.